P-James/gridsome-personal/content/stack/languages.md

 # **Languages**

-I have always enjoyed learning human languages.
-In the past I have spoken French, Mandarin and Spanish fluently.
-I graduated with a first class honors in Mandarin with French in 2016.
-Right now, my French and Spanish are extremely out of practice, and my Mandarin is fading, but I am still fairly fluent.

-I have recently started learning Korean, but at a slow pace.
-The majority of my learning time is spent debugging or learning new code.
+Long before computer languages, I have always enjoyed learning human languages.
+I've studied in China and Korea, and worked in France.
+I always make an effort to learn a bit of the language, and in the case of Mandarin and French, I've advanced to quite a high level.